zzaimeche/saltwikiclone/How-to-promote-the-Salt-packages-(and-Salt-Bundle).md

+## Introduction

+We have automated the process to "promote" our testing changes for Salt into our "stable" projects.
+We are using Jenkins pipelines for doing these tasks:

-## Salt Package Promotion Pipeline
+## Salt RPM Package Promotion Pipeline
-The promotion pipeline is used to &ldquo;promote&rdquo; the OBS package from the `products:testing` project to the `products` project.
+This promotion pipeline is used to &ldquo;promote&rdquo; the OBS package from the `products:testing` project to the `products` project.
 It runs in [Jenkins](https://ci.suse.de) and is manually triggered by a member of the Ion Squad.
 The `products` project is linked to projects in IBS that are used for releasing SUSE Manager.
 For this reason we have a separate OBS project that receives submit requests.

-The Jenkins pipeline is defined in [openSUSE/salt-package-promote-obs](https://github.com/openSUSE/salt-package-promote-obs).
+This Jenkins pipeline is defined in [openSUSE/salt-package-promote-obs](https://github.com/openSUSE/salt-package-promote-obs).
 If you want to learn more about the pipeline in detail, take a look at the [Salt Promotion Interals](https://github.com/openSUSE/salt/wiki/Salt-Promotion-Pipeline-Internals) page.

 ### Promotion Checklist